Tiget1998/conservationmode/README.md

 Conservation mode is a function for most modern Lenovo laptops.
 When plugged in the laptop will not charge if above ~60% battery.
 Ideal if you are planning to use it somewhere, where it is plugged in all the time as to not damage the battery.
-Normally it would require you to swith to Windows to trigger this function.
-Or run a string of commands in linux to trigger it.
+Normally it would require you to switch to Windows in order to trigger this function.
+Or run a string of commands in the terminal to trigger it.
 This is a useful shortcut of those commands.

 # install